Industrial and Systems Engineering, B.S./M.B.A.

 Graduate Requirements

-13 hours of graduate level ISE courses that satisfy MBA requirements can be shared between BS and MBA degrees.
+12 hours of graduate level courses can be shared between BS and MBA degrees.

 A student who actively and satisfactorily participates in all Prelude activities will receive a grade of 'S' for B AD 5010.
 A student who does not satisfactorily participate in 75% of Prelude Week will be required to participate in a make-up session within the first two weeks of the semester.
 Failure to complete a make-up session will result in a grade of 'U' for B AD 5010, resulting in cancellation of the student's enrollment in the MBA program.